hoanghl/EvilTransmission/README.md

 - [x] Design API endpoints
 - [ ] Back-end
   - [ ] Implement endpoints
-  - [ ] Implement encrypt all data, decrypt on-demand
   - [ ] Implement server using simple JSON

-- [ ] Fron-end
+- [ ] Front-end
-  - [ ] Implement endpoints
+  - [ ] Implement simple UI that selects file from smartphone to upload
+  - [ ] Fetch thumbnail, fetch video

 ### 5.2.
 Stage 2: Security improvement

-This stage is expected to leverage security of system.
+This stage is expected to leverage security of system including protocol, data storage...

+- 2-step encryption: encrypt payload and encrypt message itself
+- Resources stored in system are encrypted also

+- [ ] Back-end
+  - [ ] Implement encrypt all data, decrypt on-demand

+- [ ] Front-end
+  - [ ] Exchange keys
+  - [ ] Encrypt/Decrypt message before/after sending
+  - [ ] Decrypt payload

+### 5.3.
+Stage 3: UI and performance improvement

+This stage aims at improving UI at front-end and performance in genenral

+- [ ] Front-end
+  - [ ]
+- [ ] Back-end
+  - [ ] Send file by chunks